DevMountain/ios-guided-projects/README.md

 # BulletinBoard

-Simple BulletinBoard app for OS X and iOS using CloudKit.
+This is a guided project to introduce basic syncing and subscriptions using CloudKit.